zaeku/homebrew-python/README.md

 ## Troubleshooting ##

-Check main Homebrew [Troubleshooting](https://github.com/Homebrew/homebrew/wiki/Troubleshooting) page.
-Open an issue here.
+Check main Homebrew [Troubleshooting](https://github.com/Homebrew/homebrew/wiki/Troubleshooting) guide and then open an issue in this tap here.

 ## Python ##